httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 HTTP_SIGN (I, Ks)  ->  S
 ~~~

-Each verification algorithm method takes as its input the signature input string as a set of byte values (`I`), the verification key
+Each verification algorithm method takes as its input the recalculated signature input string as a set of byte values (`I`), the verification key
 material (`Kv`), and the presented signature to be verified as a set of byte values (`S`) and outputs the verification result (`V`) as a boolean:

 ~~~